Helping children in Kosovo

-Kosovo is one of the poorest countries in Europe
+One of the poorest countries in Europe

-The problems of the people of Kosovo
+The problems of the people in Kosovo

 - There is no unemployment insurance

 - The ethnic groups of Roma, Ashkali and Balkan Egyptians are marginalised - they are the poorest in the country

 - Children receive only inadequate schooling and education - there is usually not enough money here

 - Problematic image of girls and women: girls are often married off at a very early age and do not receive any education.